Magnesium alloy: Machining

 A particular attraction of magnesium alloys lies in their extraordinarily good machining properties, in which respect they are superior even to screwing brass.
-The power required in cutting them is small, and extremely high speeds (5000 ft per min in some cases) may be used.
+The power required in cutting them is small, and extremely high speeds (5000 ft/min in some cases) may be used.
 The best cutting tools have special shapes, but the tools for machining other metals can be used, although somewhat lower efficiency results.
 When magnesium is cut at high speed, the tools should be sharp and should be cutting at all times.
 Dull, dragging tools operating at high speed may generate enough heat to ignite fine chips.
 Since chips and dust from grinding can therefore be a fire hazard, grinding should be done with a coolant, or with a device to concentrate the dust under water.
 The magnesium grinder should not be used also for ferrous metals, since a spark might ignite the accumulated dust.
 If a magnesium fire should start, it can be smothered with cast-iron turnings or dry sand, or with other materials prepared especially for the purpose.
 Water or liquid extinguishers should never be used, because they tend to scatter the fire.
 Actually, it is much more difficult to ignite magnesium chips and dust than is usually supposed, and for that reason they do not present great machining difficulties.
 The special techniques that must be used in fabricating magnesium (working, casting, and joining) add considerably to the manufacturing cost.
 In selecting between aluminium and magnesium or a given part, the base cost of the metal may not give much advantage to either, but usually the manufacturing operations make magnesium more affordable.
 There is, perhaps, no group of alloys where extrusion is more important than it is to these, since the comparatively coarse-grained structure of the cast material makes most of them too susceptible to cracking to work by other means until sufficient deformation has been imparted to refine the grain.
 Therefore, except for one or two soft alloys, machining is invariably a preliminary step before other shaping processes.